KelbyBSandvick/KelbySandvickPortfolio/index.md

 ### Spotify Playlist Analyzer
 Connected with the Spotify API to gain insights about a user’s music listening habits, and more information about genres associated with different artists.
 Implemented a simple, but intuitive UI to communicate with the application.
 Functionality includes:
--See a breakdown of genre occurrence rate on a user-inputted playlist based on the songs or the artists found on it.
+- See a breakdown of genre occurrence rate on a user-inputted playlist based on the songs or the artists found on it.
--Search for an artist, and see data such as associated genres and popularity -Get information about the overall genre(s) of a playlist based on the songs saved to it
+- Search for an artist, and see data such as associated genres and popularity
+- Get information about the overall genre(s) of a playlist based on the songs saved to it

 <img src="images/spot01.png?raw=true"/>
 <img src="images/spot02.png?raw=true"/>